kalisjoshua/kalisjoshua.me/articles/plugable_apis.md

 So the most important methods to add will be:

-  1. Add - to add a new method to the API
+  1. Add - simply add a new method to the API if it doesn't already exist
-  2. Remove - to remove an existing method from the API
+  2. Remove - remove an existing method from the API
   3. Override - (optional) this is essentially doing the two steps above in a single call rather than forcing people to do them individually

 Let's see some code.